hdresearch/nolita/README.md

 - `--startUrl` dictates where we start the session.
 - `--objective` specifies what we want our agent to accomplish for us.
 - `--headless` specifies whether you want the browser to run in headless mode or not.
 We default to `true`, but you can set it to `false` to see the browser run.
+- `--maxIterations` sets the maximum number of steps allowed to accomplish the objective.
+The default is 10.
 - `--config` takes a JSON file with the previous flags, if you want to provide them.
 You can also specify an **inventory** of personal data to use for the objective, like usernames and passwords.

 ### Example config file